0xVarun/octo/README.md

 # Octo

-Octo is an attemp to write a framework for webservices in C++
+Octo is an attempt to write a framework for webservices in C++

 a static library that you should be able to drop in and write webservices, compile and deploy